bszonye/civ7-re-sorts/README.md

 ## Resource Re-sorts 2.0.0
-better resource screen organization
+better resource organization

-core features:
+new sorting options for the resource allocation screen:
-- sort settlements by name, yield, or resource slots
+- sort settlements by name, yield, or total resource slots
 - easily change sort order and direction
 - optionally separate cities and towns